tactikauan/thcrap-steam-proton-wrapper/README.md

 **Note that this script does not install vpatch on it's own.**

-To enable thprac for that game, include the `-p` flag.
+To enable thprac for that game, use the `-p` flag to specify thprac executable.
+Upon launching thprac will ask whether to apply to the ongoing game, if running game in full screen mode you may need to minimize the game to see the dialog box.
 To [change thprac language](https://github.com/touhouworldcup/thprac?tab=readme-ov-file#how-do-i-switch-language), first temporarily change the launch option to _Launch Controller Layout Tool_.
 The drop down menu is located above where you change launch command.